Amagami

 Amagami (アマガミ, Amagami), is a Japanese dating simulation game for the PlayStation 2 and the spiritual successor to KimiKiss, both of which were developed and published by Enterbrain.
 Amagami was released on March 19, 2009.
 As of November 2010, six manga adaptations have been produced: two serialized in Enterbrain's Famitsu Comic Clear, two in Hakusensha's Young Animal and Young Animal Island, one in ASCII Media Works' Dengeki Maoh and one in Kadokawa Shoten's Comp Ace.
 An anime adaptation titled Amagami SS aired in Japan from July 1, 2010, to December 23, 2010.
 An anime sequel titled Amagami SS+ plus, pronounced as "Amagami SS Plus", aired in Japan from January 6 to March 29, 2012.
-Seiren is a sequel to the similarly-structured Amagami adaptation, set in the same high school, albeit 9 years later.
+Seiren is a sequel to the similarly structured Amagami adaptation, set in the same high school, albeit 9 years later.

 Plot

-Two years ago, Junichi Tachibana had his heart broken by a girl who stood him up on a date on Christmas Eve.
-Now a second-year student in high school, Junichi is wary of love because of his past and dislikes celebrating Christmas.
-However this Christmas, his encounter with one of six girls from his school: Haruka Morishima, Kaoru Tanamachi, Sae Nakata, Ai Nanasaki, Rihoko Sakurai, or Tsukasa Ayatsuji will finally open his true self and heart.
+Two years before the events of the story, Junichi Tachibana was stood up on a date on Christmas Eve, which affected his attitude toward romantic relationships and led him to dislike Christmas.
+Now a second-year high school student, he remains reluctant to pursue relationships because of his past experience.
+During the Christmas season, Junichi encounters six girls from his school: Haruka Morishima, Kaoru Tanamachi, Sae Nakata, Ai Nanasaki, Rihoko Sakurai, and Tsukasa Ayatsuji.
+His interactions with them form the basis of the story's romantic storylines.